hyperledger/aries-rfcs/features/0685-pickup-v2/README.md

 }
 ```

-`message_tag_list` identifiers are tags of each message received.
+`message_tag_list` is a list of tags of each message received.
 The tag of each message is present in the encrypted form of the message as an artifact of encryption, and is indexed by the mediator.
 The tag is sufficiently unique within the scope of a recipient to uniquely identify the message.

-Upon receipt of this message, the `Mediator` knows that the messages have been received, and can remove them from the collection of queued messages with confidence.
-The mediator should send an updated `status` message reflecting the changes to the queue.
+Upon receipt of this message, the _Mediator_ knows which messages have been received, and can remove them from the collection of queued messages with confidence.
+The mediator SHOULD send an updated `status` message reflecting the changes to the queue.

 ### Multiple Recipients

-If a message arrives at a mediator addressed to multiple recipients, the message should be queued for each recipient independently.
-If one of the addressed recipients retrieves a message and indicates it has been received, that message must still be held and then removed by the other addressed recipients.
+If a message arrives at a _Mediator_ addressed to multiple _Recipients_, the message MUST be queued for each _Recipient_ independently.
+If one of the addressed _Recipients_ retrieves a message and indicates it has been received, that message MUST still be held and then removed by the other addressed _Recipients_.

 ## Live Mode
 Live mode is the practice of delivering newly arriving messages directly to a connected _Recipient_.
 It is disabled by default and only activated by the _Recipient_.
 Messages that arrive when Live Mode is off MUST be stored in the queue for retrieval as described above.
-If live mode is active, and the connection is broken, a new inbound connection starts with live mode off.
+If Live Mode is active, and the connection is broken, a new inbound connection starts with Live Mode disabled.

-Messages already in the queue are not affected by live mode - they must still be requested with `delivery-request` messages.
+Messages already in the queue are not affected by Live Mode - they must still be requested with `delivery-request` messages.

-Live mode must only be enabled when a persistent transport is used, such as websockets.
+Live mode MUST only be enabled when a persistent transport is used, such as WebSockets.

 _Recipients_ have three modes of possible operation for message delivery with various abilities and level of development complexity:

 1. Never activate live mode.
 Poll for new messages with a `status_request` message, and retrieve them when available.
 2. Retrieve all messages from queue, and then activate Live Mode.
 This simplifies message processing logic in the _Recipient_.
 3. Activate Live Mode immediately upon connecting to the _Mediator_.
 Retrieve messages from the queue as possible.
-When receiving a message delivered live, the Queue may be queried for any waiting messages delivered to the same key for processing.
+When receiving a message delivered live, the queue may be queried for any waiting messages delivered to the same key for processing.

 ### Live Mode Change
-Live Mode is changed with a `live-delivery-change` message as follows:
+Live Mode is changed with a `live-delivery-change` message.

+#### Example:

 ```json=
 {
     "@type": "https://didcomm.org/messagepickup/2.0/live-delivery-change",